Névez

-Névez ([neve]; Nevez) is a commune in the Finistère department of Brittany in north-western France.
+Névez ([neve]; Nevez) is a commune in the Finistère department of Brittany, in north-western France.

 Nevez means "new" in Breton.
-The name is thought to have arisen when Trégunc was split in two, creating a new parish.
+The name is thought to have arisen when Trégunc was split in two in 1078, creating a new parish.

 Population

-Inhabitants of Névez are called in French Névéziens.
+Inhabitants of Névez are called Néveziens.
+Névez has become a popular tourist destination in recent years, with the population in summer going 2700 to upwards of 20 000 in summer.

+Economy

+Historically, the inhabitants of Névez have heavily relied on fishing and agriculture.
+Today, Névez is among the 10 most expensive communes to buy property in Brittany and relies mainly on the tourism industry.